1. What are Mutual Funds?

 This proves that more and more Indians are choosing to invest in Mutual Funds than ever before.
 And if you, too, would like to do that then a SIP (systematic investment plan) is the best way to invest in any market.
-A SIP plan ensures that one does not need to time the market and think about the bull or bear period of the market.
+An SIP plan ensures that one does not need to time the market and think about the bull or bear period of the market.

 We now know that instead of waiting for an ideal time to invest, it is better to start today and ensure that you follow the basics to get good returns.
 However, there is a second step in this process – finding out which funds you wish to invest in.
-This depends on several factors which include your personal choices as well.
+This depends on several factors which include your personal goals as well.
 These are:

-c.
-Return on Investment: For high return investors who look out for mutual funds which are majority equity driven may invest as SIP at any given point in time and don’t wait for the market to fall.
+For high return seeking investors who look out for equity driven mutual funds may initiate SIP at any given point in time and don’t wait for the market to fall.
 They choose certain mutual funds which give a high return over the long-term (more than 5 years).

-Many funds offer schemes managed with the specific goal of tax-efficiency like ELSS schemes.
-Investors looking out for tax saving may invest under ELSS schemes throughout the year as SIP or at the year-end or the beginning, in a lump sum amount to claim the tax deduction.
+Many funds offer schemes which are managed with the specific goal of tax-efficiency like ELSS schemes.
+Investors looking out for tax saving may invest in ELSS schemes via SIP or a lump sum amount to claim the tax deduction.

-e.
-Long-term or Short-term horizon: Simply put your investment horizon is the time period for which you are willing to stay invested.
+Simply put, your investment horizon is the time period for which you are willing to stay invested.
 Long-term investments get high returns, but you need to be patient for this!
 In contrast, short-term investments can get you quick returns but they may not be as high as the alternative.
-If the investment horizon is of 5 years or more then any time is a right time to invest your lump sum amount in equity mutual funds for a return better than most of the safe investment (For Example – Fixed deposits, Public Provident fund (PPFs) and other bonds)
+If the investment horizon is of 5 years or more, then any time is a right time to invest your lump sum amount in equity mutual funds for a return better than most of the safe investment (For Example – Fixed deposits, Public Provident fund (PPFs) and other bonds)